Skip to content

 • ❌ Not in any gen-NNN.json manifest.

-This isn't a careful-coding promise; it's a property of the architecture.
-The pure config phase literally cannot see the resolved value — the value is read only at the deploy boundary, where it's injected into the unit file.
+This is a property of the architecture, enforced by construction.
+The pure config phase literally cannot see the resolved value: the value is read only at the deploy boundary.

 A conformance test verifies this end-to-end: two deploys of the same stack with different DB_PWD env values are checked for byte-identical source_hash, byte-identical store_paths, and byte-identical services records.